 - Will we be doing a lot of communications to get the word out on this RFA? - Once finalized website is a good launch point for communications. - Communications plan- we will be using certain platforms?
-Tumwater doesn't use Instagram and how do we reach each demographics? - PIOs within each city and how they want to handle that, coordinate sharing posts so we are not creating multiple messages. - Tumwater union has different protocols for postings vs. city pages. - We can re-share posts from other organizations to get the messages out to other people. - Steve- we have media branches within our state WSCFF, and have been very active from union side for portion of this.
-This is an option as well, Olympia and 2409 have twitter, Instagram, FB to reach a larger audience. - Jay-Locals should rebroadcast messages developed by the team rather than create their own messages, to avoid conflicts. - O How do we reach out and engage people from both Olympia and Tumwater?

-- John- spoke with communications manager, suggested email account with questions.
-We need to do public meeting and afford the opportunity for the public to speak but we don't have enough answers right now. - Who is in the lead in communications so it's all co-branded and with one person? - This is not decided yet, will sort out in the coming days after this meeting.
+Tumwater doesn't use Instagram and how do we reach each demographics? - PIOs within each city and how they want to handle that, coordinate sharing posts so we are not creating multiple messages. - o Tumwater union has different protocols for postings vs. city pages. - We can re-share posts from other organizations to get the messages out to other people. - Steve- we have media branches within our state WSCFF, and have been very active from union side for portion of this.
+This is an option as well, Olympia and 2409 have twitter, Instagram, FB to reach a larger audience. - Jay-Locals should rebroadcast messages developed by the team rather than create their own messages, to avoid conflicts. - o How do we reach out and engage people from both Olympia and Tumwater? - John- spoke with communications manager, suggested email account with questions.
+We need to do public meeting and afford the opportunity for the public to speak but we don't have enough answers right now. - Who is in the lead in communications so it's all co-branded and with one person? - This is not decided yet, will sort out in the coming days after this meeting. - FAQs - o Last question-will my fire station be closed? - Did not sit well, didn't answer the question. - Re-order put health, wellness and community FAQ first and then other items after. - Heart attach save rate and how we like to maintain that, continued partnership with TC Medic one. - Add question: how would I pay my benefit charge?
+Explaining paid similar to taxes via escrow.